a20r/roshelper/README.md

 # RosHelper

-A Python library that makes using `rospy` less painful. `roshelper` provides a variety of helper function and decorators that makes developing ROS nodes in Python much easier.
+A Python library that makes using `rospy` a bit easier. `roshelper` provides a variety of helper function and decorators that makes developing ROS nodes in Python much easier.